This site requires a more recent version of Adobe Flash Player to function properly.

 The telecommunications industry in China is largely regulated by the Government.
 Restructuring initiatives were taken in 2008-09, leading to merging and de-merging of landline and mobile businesses across companies.
 As a result of the shuffle, only 3 companies remained in the telecom sector and China Telecom acquired China Satcom and China Unicom's CDMA business in the process.
 While the last restructuring was beneficial for China Telecom, we cannot be sure it will be so the next time government decides on a reshuffle.
 Frequent restructuring could hinder the company's long-term plans and create uncertainty for equity holders.

 Being state-controlled, China Telecom experiences frequent government intervention in its business in the form of tariff ceilings.
 Since prices are not decided by the market forces but by the government, we cannot identify a trend in market prices to forecast the risk.
 Government-mandated tariff adjustments may come without warning and affect profitability if the tariffs are lowered.
 Frequent regulations also serve to limit the company's flexibility to respond to changes in the environment and market conditions.

 Diversification away from China

-Substitution of Landlines with Mobile Phones
+Substitution of landlines with Mobile Phones

 Due to ease-of-use and convenience, increasing number of people are substituting their landlines with mobile phones.
-Newer technologies like VoIP and wireless have ensured that a fixed line is no longer needed for voice services.
+Newer technologies like VoIP have ensured that a fixed line is no longer needed for voice services.
 All the major incumbent telecom carriers, including China Telecom and China Unicom have been losing lines, as customers move on to VoIP or wireless services.